 In most cases, patients are told to wait for their gums and affected area to heal after having an extraction.
 It takes between 3-6 months for patients to fully recover, so patients should wait at least this long before having a dental implant surgically placed.

-If you suspect you need a tooth extraction or need to have wisdom teeth removed, contact our Indianapolis dental office to schedule a consultation with Dr. Amy Marckese today.
+If you suspect you need a tooth extraction or need to have wisdom teeth removed, contact our Indianapolis dental office today.
+You can schedule an appointment with Dr. Amy Marckese by filling out the provided online form.